Does Baking Soda Clean Toilets?

 • A kettle or pot of hot water

-1. Pour the baking soda, then pour the same amount of vinegar.
+1. Pour the baking soda, then pour the same amount of vinegar into the bowl.
 Once these ingredients combine, you will see a fizzing action.
 The fizzing will subside little by little.
 Leave the mixture for a couple of minutes as it does its job.

 2. Pour the hot water into the toilet bowl.
 Check out if the clog is successfully released.
 Once it is released, you will hear a suction sound, and the toilet will drain normally.